 Long-lived assets, which includes intangible assets and properties, plants and equipment, are reviewed for impairment whenever events or changes in circumstances indicate that the carrying amount of the assets may not be recoverable.
-A long-lived asset, or group of assets, is considered to be impaired when the undiscounted net cash flows expected to be generated by the asset are less than its carrying amount.
+The Company did not identify any triggering events for a review for impairment during the years ended December 31, 2024 and 2023.
+A long-lived asset, or group of assets, is considered to be impaired when the undiscounted net cash flows expected to be generated by the asset, which are largely driven by our contractual arrangements, are less than its carrying amount.
 Such estimated future cash flows are highly subjective and are based on numerous assumptions about future operations and market conditions.
 The impairment recognized is the amount by which the carrying amount exceeds the fair market value of the impaired asset, or group of assets.
-It is also difficult to precisely estimate fair market value because quoted market prices for our long-lived assets may not be readily available.
+It is also difficult to precisely estimate fair market value because quoted market prices for the Company's long-lived assets may not be readily available.
 Therefore, fair market value is generally based on the present values of estimated future cash flows using discount rates commensurate with the risks associated with the assets being reviewed for impairment.
-See Note 7.
+See Note 6 and Note 7.